Ida Alive Recognized Ida Area Farmers' Market

-Ida Alive recently recognized Anne Johnson, owner of Sole 2 Soul for her efforts promoting wellness.
+Ida Alive recently recognized the Ida Area Farmers’ Market for their efforts promoting community wellness.

 The market is winding down its fifth season.
 It is open on Thursdays, June through September from 4:30 to 6:30 p.m. in downtown Ida Grove.
 The market gives community members a chance to buy fresh, locally grown produce, honey, eggs, baked goods, chocolate, jewelry, wine and handmade items.

 The market started as a project of Community Partners and operates under their auspices.
 The city of Ida Grove is the fiscal agent.
 The market has a six-member board and four people share the duties of market manager.
 The market managers are responsible for putting out the market signs, assisting the vendors, and grilling for special events.

 “The market provides a nice way for community members to gather once a week in the summertime,” states Becky Ricklefs, market manager and board member.
 “We also encourage community groups to grill during the market.
 It is a great fundraising opportunity for organizations.”